rexsllemel/pingvin-share/docs/docs/setup/configuration.md

 ### Show home page

-If you don't like the **home page** Pingvin Share provides and you just want the upload tab to be the main page, toggle this to `true`.
+If you don't like the **home page** Storify provides and you just want the upload tab to be the main page, toggle this to `true`.

 ### Logo